m0byn/Paper-Replication/Quarto-Files/Rendered/Replication-MZ/Replication-MZ.md

 with a standard error of 0.23, implying a sizeable and statistically significant reduction in log thefts following treatment.

-The event‑time pattern is, however, not fully consistent with strict parallel trends.
+The event‑time pattern is, however, not consistent with strict parallel trends.
 At event time −2 (two years before Lojack introduction), the estimated ATT is about +0.50 and clearly positive and significant, indicating that treated model–state units were already experiencing higher growth in thefts relative to never‑treated units prior to treatment.
 At event time −1, the pre‑treatment estimate is positive but imprecise and includes zero.
-From event time 0 onward, the effects turn negative and become increasingly large in absolute value: around −0.79 one year after treatment, about −1.27 two years after, and −1.37 three years after introduction, all precisely estimated.
+From event time 0 onward, the effects turn negative and become increasingly large in absolute value: around −0.79 one year after treatment, about −1.27 two years after, and −1.37 three years after introduction.
+Substantively, this pattern is consistent with a strong and growing deterrence effect of Lojack over time, but the positive pre-trend at event −2 empirically demonstrates why the paper rejected DiD.
+The pre-trend could reflect: (1) differential trends between Lojack and non-Lojack model types, (2) anticipation effects, or (3) pre-existing differences in theft dynamics between states that later adopted Lojack and those that did not.
+Regardless of the source, it violates the parallel trends assumption and suggests that cross-unit comparisons do not provide a valid counterfactual in this setting.

 <details class="code-fold">
 <summary>Code</summary>